-MOORE: Thank you so much, Senator Wicker.
+Ms. Moore.
+Thank you so much, Senator Wicker.

 And I just want to thank the panelists for being so brave.
 This is like something straight out of a spy novel.
-You can't make this stuff up.
+You can't make this

-I'm going to start out by asking a question - I'm embarrassed because I perhaps should know the answer to this.
+I'm going to start out by asking a question-I'm embarrassed because I perhaps should know the answer to this.
 Mr. Browder, you say that there are 282 persons that should be on this Magnitsky list, and only 35 of them have been on the list, and that every December it's updated.
 Do we know yet if that list has been upgraded?

-BROWDER: You shouldn't be embarrassed to ask the question, because I'm asking the same question myself.
-(Laughter.)
+Mr. Browder.
+You shouldn't be embarrassed to ask the question, because I'm asking the same question myself.
+[Laughter.]
 So every year in December the list is added to.
 And every year in December it has been added to.
 We're now in December and it should be added to.

-MOORE: Is this a U.S. Department of Justice's task?
+Ms. Moore.
+Is this a U.S. Department of Justice's task?

-BROWDER: This is the U.S. State Department and the U.S. Treasury Department.
+Mr. Browder.
+This is the U.S. State Department and the U.S. Treasury Department.
 It will be published by the Treasury Department.
 It has been prepared together between the State and Treasury Department.
 They are the ones who have been delegated the responsibility to do this, and they're the ones who are supposed to do this.
-And I'm keeping my fingers crossed and hoping that they do do this, and that there's a very robust list that come out.
+And I'm keeping my fingers crossed and hoping that they do do this and that they's a very robust list that come out do do this, and that there's a very robust list that come out.

-MOORE: Well, I think the Treasury Department has been a little busy lately.
-But having said that, do we know whether or not - this is the first year of a new administration and a new Treasury Department, a State Department.
-Have we had any indication in our communications - perhaps this is to Senator Wicker - that there's been an ability to compartmentalize enforcing the Magnitsky Act, and the president's disbelief, essentially, that the Russians interfered with our elections?
-Has there been any evidence that compartmentalization hass happened - that we've been able to accomplish that?
+Ms. Moore.
+Well, I think the Treasury Department has been a little busy lately.
+But having said that, do we know whether or not-this is the first year of a new administration, and a new Treasury Department and State Department.
+Have we had any indication in our communications-perhaps this is to Senator Wicker-that there's been an ability to compartmentalize enforcing the Magnitsky Act, and the President's disbelief, essentially, that the Russians interfered with our elections?
+Has there been any evidence that compartmentalization has happened-that we've been able to accomplish that?

-BROWDER: We will only know -
+Mr. Browder.
+We will only know-

-MOORE: When the list comes out.
+Ms. Moore.
+When the list comes out.

-BROWDER: It's a very pregnant moment.
-Either the list will be published, or no list will be published.
-And each action it will have a greater significance than just that list.
+Mr. Browder.
+It's a very pregnant moment.
+Either the list will be published, or no list will be published-and each action will have a greater significance than just that list.

-MOORE: I see.
+Ms. Moore.
+I see.
 OK.
 Mr. Kasparov, you wrote a book, "Winter is Coming," and I guess you indicated that there's a new authoritarian playbook, and that previous totalitarian regimes have learned and upped their game.
 So can you just briefly share with us the evidence of those new tactics, what you think we ought to be able to do and perhaps what you think we can do about protecting the Voice of America and Radio Liberty.

-KASPAROV: Just following your first question, I can add that from our observations this year the State Department was much less active than before.
+Mr. KASPAROV.
+Just following your first question, I can add that from our observations this year the State Department was much less active than before.
 And maybe we'll see the sanctions list, but so far we don't have the same kind of activities that typically have been cooked within State Department, regarding Magnitsky law and other sanctions.